niklomax/eAtlas/README.md

 #### This README is for branch `spenser`

 The `eAtlas` project itself has a different README.

+### SPENSER

+TODO: add project details here, description of the data processing and vis.

 The rest of the document, outlining development and deployment of the app is the same.

 ### Development